AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-tools/define-period-costs.md

 >[!NOTE]
 >
 >At the beginning of a Program, enter forecasted costs.
-Once the period in the Program completes, you can edit the Period Cost and enter in the actual cost.
+Once the period in the Program completes, you can edit the [!UICONTROL Period Cost] and enter in the actual cost.
 This will provide you with accurate reporting results.

 ## Define a Period Cost {#define-a-period-cost}

-1. Access the **Setup** tab of your Program or Event.
+1. Access the **[!UICONTROL Setup]** tab of your Program or Event.

    ![](assets/image2015-4-24-11-3a13-3a27.png)

-1. Drag and drop **Period Cost** to the canvas and the **New Cost** dialog box displays.
+1. Drag and drop **[!UICONTROL Period Cost]** to the canvas and the **[!UICONTROL New Cost]** dialog box displays.

      ![](assets/image2015-4-24-16-3a31-3a15.png)

-1. Enter the **Program Month** you want to associate with the defined cost.
+1. Enter the **[!UICONTROL Program Month]** you want to associate with the defined cost.

    ![](assets/image2015-4-24-16-3a11-3a30.png)